kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 Both unit tests and instrumented tests are provided.

 Android tests include integration tests that run on a remote test network.
-Because they are time consuming (depending on network) they are marked as `@LargeTest`.
+Because they are time consuming (depending on network), they are marked as `@LargeTest`.

 For a full list of tests see